 The time in Nashville was instrumental in the band beginning to gain complete confidence in the team it had formed around them and the vision that the band had for its future.
 Working with studio owner and producer, Ronnie

-Honnicutt, as well as manager, Cliff Witherspoon, the band recorded four new songs that will be released in early 2015.
+Honnicutt, the band recorded four new songs that will be released in 2015.
 The band will hit the road with a full production that will bring to life this new entity known as NOVEIL.
-Says Cliff Witherspoon, “I have listened to music my entire life.
+Cliff Witherspoon of Red Arrow Records says, “I have listened to music my entire life.
 These songs performed by these artists move me, and that is the mark of a successful band.”

 They will move you as well to live in a world of NOVEIL.